 Tax and W-2 Protection

-It’s important to stay alert for phishing scams and always be suspicious of any request for personal information or money transfers until you can confirm it independently.
-Victims of phishing scams may suffer identity theft which can lead to serious consequences.
+It’s important to stay alert for phishing and social engineering scams and to always be suspicious of any request for personal information or requests for money transfers, regardless of how a request is sent (call, email or text) until you are successfully able to independently confirm the request.
+In addition to monetary losses, victims of social engineering scams may suffer from identity theft as well, which can lead to serious consequences.
 Here are a few red flags to watch for:

 • The email’s subject line is attention-grabbing or alarmist